Install Remote Desktop Session Host role service in Windows Server without Connection Broker role service

 Change the local policy of the computer to add your remote desktop users to the Allow logon through Remote Desktop Services local policy object.
 To do this, follow these steps:

-- Open Local Security Policy.
+- Open Local Group Policy.

 - Navigate to Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment.